She was born in 1977 and grew up as a ketch. It was only after she met me that her life and her name changed—a bit like the wife I suppose.

 I then had to think of a way to pull the remaining mast section out of the boat.
 It was suggested I pour half a gallon of mercuric acid down the pipe, in the hope it would dissolve the corrosion which was the only thing gluing the mast to the keel.
 For a while the boat looked like it had a steam engine, with fumes coming out of the mast smoke stack, sticking out of the deck.

-After a few hours I set up two heavy wooden sleeper blocks each side of the mast, then placed my heavy trolley jack across the gap.
-I drilled holes at either end of the mast stub and shackled a strong chain from one hole to the other and over the lifting end of the jack.
+After a few hours I set up two large wooden blocks each side of the mast post, then placed my heavy trolley jack across the gap.
+I drilled holes at either end of the mast stub and shackled a strong chain from one hole to the other, and over the lifting end of the jack.
 It was then just a question of pumping the jack until something happened.
-It is a 2000lbs jack and it took all of that to break the joint at the mast step, which finally separated with a indifferent ‘pop’ and the corrosion brute was beaten.
-The reason the jack was able to break the joint was because it was actually pulling the mast up between the rigid deck and the immovable keel, whereas the crane was relying on the weight of the boat to separate the joint, and that was floating.
+It is a 2000 Lbs jack and it took all of that to break the joint at the mast step, which finally separated with a indifferent ‘pop’ and the corrosion brute was beaten.
+The reason the jack was able to break the joint at a lower pressure than the crane was because it was actually pulling the mast up between the rigid deck and the immovable keel, whereas the crane was relying on the weight of the boat to separate the joint, and that was floating.

 The mainmast would now came through the saloon, but I didn't want a 10” inch by 7” inch mast obstruction right in the middle of the cabin, so I spliced a 4” inch square compression post to the mast, using splicing pieces supplied by the mast maker.
-This extended the mast by 11’ feet to the bottom of the boat where it sits on a heavy wide spreader plate directly on the bilge floor.
+This extended the mast by 11’ feet to the bottom of the boat where it locates in a heavy wide spreader plate, directly on the bilge floor.

-The schooner foremast stepped forward of the ketch mainmast so it needed a substantial new mast step, which I made by pouring industrial cement into a wooden mould directly on to the keelson.
-I also wanted to extend the foremast height by 8’ feet, to produce a wider ‘slot’ between the jib and fore staysail.
+The schooner foremast stepped forward of the ketch mainmast so it needed a new mast step, which I made by pouring industrial cement into a wooden mould, directly on to the keelson.
+I also wanted to extend the foremast height by 8’ feet to produce a wider slot between the jib and fore staysail.
 The taller foremast also increased the jib luff by some 8’ feet which improves her upwind performance.
 I also needed a taller foremast to be able to carry a second square tops’l above the course, if ever I got round to it in the future.
-The foremast was extended with a length of the same section, and internal splices.
+The foremast was extended with a length of the same section, with internal splices.

-All the spars were then repainted, firstly with aluminum primer undercoat, then two coats of undercoat, then about seven layers—we actually forgot how many—of Navy Blue two part polyurethane from Interlux.
-The original spreaders were, made of spruce and very worn and cracked.
-I bought new, longer aluminium spreaders for both masts.
-The forward ones on the foremast were also raked aft 30 degrees, to allow for bracing the yards.
+All the spars were then repainted, firstly with aluminum primer undercoat, then two coats of undercoat, then about seven layers, we actually forgot how many, of Navy Blue two part polyurethane from Interlux paints.
+The original spreaders were made of spruce and very worn and cracked.
+I bought new, longer aluminum spreaders for both masts.
+The forward ones on the foremast were also raked aft 30 degrees, to allow for bracing the yard.

 I then fitted the French made Facnor roller furling system to the back of the mainmast, which effectively converted it into a roller furling mainsail.
-(Picture of Facnor furling system).
 Originally only the jib was roller furled, but I wanted to control all sails from the safety of the cockpit, so I also converted both the fore staysail and the ‘tweenmast staysail to roller furling.
-That made all five sails roller furling, including the squaresail, with furling lines all coming back to the cockpit.
+That made all five sails roller furling, including the square-sail, with furling lines all coming back to the cockpit.

 Re-stepping both masts was basically the reverse of lifting them and went relatively smoothly, with much less stress.
 Britannia is registered as a British vessel, so I placed the traditional antique British penny under both masts, before they were lowered on to their mast step.

-While waiting for the standing rigging to be delivered I had all the rigging screws and turnbuckles chrome plated along with all the winches and cleats.
-These were now bolted to the masts.
+While waiting for the standing rigging to be delivered I had all the rigging screws and turnbuckles chrome plated, along with all the winches and cleats.
+These were then bolted to the masts.

 Eventually, with both masts securely stayed, the day came to hoist the yard, which had been sitting in my garage for over a year.
 I transported it 85 miles to the boat on a special wooden extension framework I fitted on the roof rack of my van.
 It measures 25’ feet and stuck out 6’ feet in front and 3’ feet in the back of my van.

 With help I finally maneuvered the long yard into position across the boat and set up the various control lines.
 Then up she went, on the track I had riveted to the front of the mast.
-The combined yard and sail weighed 135lbs, but it was easy with the help of the windlass.
+The combined yard and sail weighed 135 Lbs, but it was easy using the windlass.

 To separate and identify all the lines coming down the masts I made four teak pinrails and turned sixteen belaying pins on a lathe.
 These make for a very clean deck with no loose lines lying around.
 They also add an air of traditionalism to an otherwise modern boat. .